 With the orthotic a cure can and will happen.
 Consistent, repetitive function creates strength and symptom-free patients.

 Phase I TMJ treatment involves 24/7 orthotic wear until stability* is achieved.

-Phase II treatment offers option to maintain the stable bit postilion without the continuous use of the orthotic.
+Phase II treatment offers option to maintain the stable bite position without the continuous use of the orthotic.

-Posture affects the TJM symptoms-TMJ symptoms affect posture-Therefore there is a need for both treatments simultaneously.
+Posture affects the TMJ symptoms-TMJ symptoms affect posture-Therefore there is a need for both treatments simultaneously.

-A splint can be palliative & compromising, while an orthotic has great stability and will lead to a symptom-free cure.
+A splint is a generic, static appliance for nighttime use, while an orthotic is measured and used in a dynamic fashion 24/7, including eating, and will lead to a symptom-free cure.
 Along with these options, there are other TMJ treatments as well.
 If you are still trying to decide splint vs orthotic, sign up for a free cure consultation to learn more about how a custom-fit orthotic can cure your TMJ symptoms.